 On the other hand, an external style of explanation involving more positive thinking, where we see forces outside of ourselves to blame can be interpreted as an unwillingness to take responsibility.
 We need to find a middle ground.

 Let’s clarify this nuance through an example.
 Say two children’s parents are going through a divorce.

 One sibling explains internally that “it is my fault because so many of their fights are about us” (the kids).
 The other sibling explains externally, “mom and dad fight a lot because they have different views.”

 The first explanation results from self-blame and leads to more anxiety and depression.
 In the second explanation, the other sibling does not blame herself or see herself as the cause of her parents fighting.

 Dr. Jeff Brockman is a Counselor at New Leaf Counseling Group in Charlotte, NC.
 He specializes in working with Adults & Adolescents with Depression & Anxiety Symptoms, as well as disruptive school behavior and academic performance issues, including Executive Functioning and ADHD.
-Feel free to him directly for an initial consultation at (980) 298-8721, or even book an appointment online today.
+Whether you are interested in child mental health or services for an Adult, feel free to him directly for an initial consultation at (980) 298-8721, or even book an appointment online today.